lawrencelee0205/kaya-task/README.md

 3. New user need to register and obtain a token for requesting the APIs.

 # Summary
 Users or clients need to be authenticated through registration.
 Obtaining the token by signing in.
 A global request rate limit is implemented to all APIs.
 APIs' Input and query parameter is sanitized by the serializer default or custom validation.
 Message will be returned for successful or unsuccessful request.
+Basic github action is used to check the code quality and run unit tests.